Hi there

 If I remember rightly, when a football team were accommodated recently in Palmy for the Women's World Football Cup, the team snuck out of Palmerston North, with the understanding that the town was a dead place, with nothing doing in it.

 i went to the mall, on one side of The Square.
 I was overjoyed to discover that the place had a - wait for it! - candy floss machine!!!!
 I got myself a stick of candy floss, and happily ate it walking around the mall.
 Yummmmmmyy....
 Of course, I had to find a ladies' room afterwards to wash my hands.
-And my face.
+And my mouth.
 What - ?
 I pick at candy floss with my fingers; I'm not a candy floss amateur.
 If I buried my head in the stuff I would have to rush to a salon for a hair makeover, just to get all that pink sticky muck out of my not-so-golden locks.

 Right across from the candy floss machine was a healthy option.
 An orange drink machine that picked out an orange from rows of them, peeled it, poured the juice into a cup, then passed the cup out of the machine to the buyer.